shyammore282/psmall-projects/README.md

 # React + Vite

+it is react project which have accordin,color-generator,custom-model,light-dark-mode,star-rating small projects

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: